Michael Howard Award for Hospice Team of the Year

 Find out more about previous winners of the Michael Howard Award for Hospice Team of the Year (formerly named Towergate Hospice Team of the Year Award).

-The judging panel were impressed with how this team has expanded the hospice’s care into the local community.
+The judging panel were impressed with how The Pendleside team has expanded the hospice’s care into the local community.
 As well as delivering meals to vulnerable, isolated, and frail people it also provides a welfare check-in on them.
-In the last two years the service has generated a £35,000 surplus which has been used to fund patient care at the hospice.
+The service has generated a £35,000 surplus which has been used to fund patient care at the hospice.

-The Awards Panel commented: “We were particularly impressed with this entry, and how the largely volunteer workforce consistently show commitment and outstanding service to the community, all year-round.
-We also recognise their collaborative work with other hospice teams, passing on any concerns about people they service back to them, and that they work closely with national food waste and hunger charity FairShare.
-Well done to all involved!”
+The Awards Panel commented: “We were particularly impressed with this entry, and how the largely volunteer workforce consistently show commitment and outstanding service to the community, all year-round."

-As a self-styled small team with big impact, the Family Support Team at St Columba’s Hospice Care in Edinburgh has continued to expand and adapt over the past year, offering a successful, blended model of delivery which has improved accessibility for patients and family members.
+As a self-styled small team with big impact, the Family Support Team at St Columba’s Hospice Care in Edinburgh continued to expand and adapt, offering a successful, blended model of delivery which has improved accessibility for patients and family members.

-Judges were impressed by “the sheer range of work that this small team were doing, not just working with bereaved young people and adults but also offering training to nursery and school staff, student nurses and facilitating ECHO sessions for district nurses."
+Judges were impressed by “the sheer range of work that this small team were doing, working with bereaved young people and adults and offering training to nursery and school staff, student nurses and facilitating ECHO sessions for district nurses.
+They are a shining example of a team who have gone above and beyond.”

 This is a great example of transformational change, resulting in increase efficiency and a huge positive impact on the community it serves.
 This has been achieved by working differently and more efficiently as a team, using a range of different skill mixes and experiences, rather than by increasing the staff numbers or budget.